pyca/cryptography/docs/index.rst

 * Lack of PyPy support
 * Lack of maintenance
-* Use poor implementations of algorithms (i.e. ones with known side-channel attacks)
+* Use of poor implementations of algorithms (i.e. ones with known side-channel attacks)
 * Lack of high level, "Cryptography for humans", APIs